sanggusti/sanggusti/README.md

 ### Hi there 👋 I'm Gusti!
 <samp>

-- 🔭 I’m currently a student at Bandung Institute of Technology, Indonesia and this summer working on AI Research Engineer Internship at Bukalapak.
-I also was an AI Intern at Nodeflux.

-- 🏆 I'm doing various Freelance Projects and Competitions like Hackathons and Project Challenges (Main reason usually is to travel and sleep in the hotel xixixi)

-- 👯 I'm quite a geek so I'm doing various experiments with various tools and techs like VR/AR/XR, Games, Vision Technology, etc. If you looking forward to collaborate, kindly Hit me up!
+- 👯 I'm doing various experiments with various tools and techs like VR/AR/XR, Games, Vision Technology, Machine Learning Models Creation, Inference Serving and Deployment, etc. If you looking forward to collaborate, kindly Hit me up!

 - 📫 You can reach me through my [Linkedin](https://www.linkedin.com/in/sang-gusti/) profile or my [Twitter](https://twitter.com/gusti_triandi) or send me an Email(gustiowinata0@gmail.com)!